lycjackie/boot2root/celestial.md

 ```

 Note that the content of `output.txt` is identical to `script.py`.
-Which lead me to think that maybe root is running the script periodically.
+Which gave the clue that that maybe root is running the script periodically.

 Also note that we own the file for `script.py` which also mean that we can write anything into the file.